Kimberley Grattan, RPT

 Kim continues to further her education through the Piano Technicians Guild and by attending Master Classes.
 Going forward, she plans to take advantage of training offered by Steinway and other piano manufacturers.

-Kim looks forward to serving and supporting the music community in Atlanta, Key West, and the surrounding areas for many years to come.
+Sound Pianos proudly serves and supports the music communities in Atlanta, Key West, and the surrounding areas and Kim is excited to do so for many years to come.